Risk can be defined as the negative consequences to a diver of some undesirable event happening to them.

-Novice divers can create risks to their buddies and to themselves, such as disappointing or frustrating dives, broken dive plans, early dive termination, dependency relationships, and worse.
-A novice diver will naturally have challenges with buoyancy control, finning, situational awareness, air consumption, and more, as they develop their skills.
+Novice divers will naturally have challenges with buoyancy control, finning, situational awareness, air consumption, and more, as they develop their skills.

 But even highly experienced divers (meaning those who have logged many dives) can still be remarkably weak-skilled.
 In other words, don’t confuse experience for skill.
-I’ve encountered many divers, with years of experience and hundreds of logged dives who, for example, can’t perform a safety check, have no idea how to use a compass, or don’t own a single safety accessory.
+I’ve encountered many divers, with years of experience and hundreds or thousands of logged dives (including professional divers!) who, for example, can’t perform a proper equipment safety check on their buddy, have no idea how to use a compass, or don’t own any personal safety accessories.